 - 1/2 tsp extract of choice - lemon almond or vanilla

-- In a small bowl mix together baking powder, baking soda, salt, ginger and cinnamon until well blended.
+- In a small bowl mix together flour, baking powder, baking soda, salt, ginger and cinnamon until well blended.
 Set aside.

 - In a large mixing bowl, beat together butter, brown sugar, and eggs on medium speed until well blended.